wardz/ClassicCastbars/README.md

 # ClassicCastbars

-> World of Warcraft addon that brings back the target castbar and adds customizable castbars to Classic & TBC.
-Casting times in Classic are estimates only, due to API restrictions.
+> World of Warcraft Classic/TBC addon that brings back the target & nameplate castbars.
+Casting times in classic era are always based on highest spell rank due to API restrictions.

 ## Links